-Many chain saw users, even the most experienced ones, have had to deal with the problem of the chain jumping off the guide bar during cutting.
-The most common cause is insufficient tensioning or wear of the chain.
+Many power cutter users, even the most experienced ones, have had to deal with the problem of the chain jumping off the guide bar during cutting.
+The most common cause is insufficient tensioning or wear of the chain while the blade rotates.

-In 80% of the cases, the tensioned chain links will slip off the teeth of the drive sprocket and the chain will fly off the guide bar due to centrifugal force.
-The problem is sometimes caused by the wrong position of the sprocket in relation to the pivot or a loose guide bar on the chain saw.
+In 80% of the cases, the tensioned blade links will slip off the drive link of the drive sprocket and the chain will fly off the guide bar due to centrifugal force.
+The problem is sometimes caused by the wrong position of the sprocket in relation to the pivot or a loose guide bar on the tool.

 Correct Chain Adjustment

-Quality chainsaw performance depends a lot on proper adjustment and tensioning of the chain.
-If the length of the chain is correct, this process is not very time-consuming or difficult.
+Quality chainsaw performance depends a lot on proper adjustment and tensioning of the chain with the correct chainsaw direction of blade.
+If the length of the blade is correct, this process is not very time-consuming or difficult.

-Important: Metal heats up and expands during operation and this causes the chain to lengthen.
+Important: Metal heats up and expands during operation and this causes the blade to lengthen.
 Periodically check the tension and adjust it.